 (7) address employee and volunteer disciplinary action and procedures;

-(8) if volunteers are used by the agency, address the use of volunteers.
-The policy must be in compliance with §97.248 of this subchapter (relating to Volunteers);
+(8)address the use of volunteers, if volunteers are used by the agency.
+The policy must be in compliance with §558.248 of this subchapter (relating to Volunteers);

 (9) address requirements for providing and supervising services to pediatric clients.
 Services provided to pediatric clients must be provided by staff who have been instructed and have demonstrated competency in the care of pediatric clients; and